Top of page

 The Blavatnik Fund for Experiential Learning

-The Blavatnik Fund for Experiential Learning was established to expand and enhance learning and research opportunities for undergraduate students.
-Eligible students may apply for funding that can be used for a variety of experiences, from local events to larger travel.
+The Blavatnik Fund for Experiential Learning was established to expand and enhance learning and research opportunities for undergraduate students, providing funding that could be used for a variety of experiences, from local events to larger travel.

-Thanks to the generosity of the Blavatnik family, twelve students will be able to participate in various experiential learning experiences this summer.
+Thanks to the generosity of the Blavatnik family, twelve students were be able to participate in various experiential learning experiences in Summer 2023.
 Funds were awarded to the following students:

 Audra Buffington (24C), Art History Major